Post on June 12th, 2015

 However, energy prices all around the country are continuing to increase, which means that electricity prices in Queensland still continue on the up and up.
 In 2010 they rose by a whopping 13%, with Queensland residents paying an average of $200 extra on their annual power bills, due to the result of rising costs for transmission, distribution, and coal and gas.
 Fast forward almost ten years to 2018 and we are still seeing increases, albeit with a more conservative 4-7% increase being felt by consumers.
 While it might sound like prices are getting better, they’re still on the rise—and still costing you money.

 If you want to start paying less for your energy, simply start with an electricity price comparison.
-Here’s how you can do one.
+Here’s how you can choose among electricity providers in Brisbane.

 How to undertake an electricity price comparison

 That’s right, getting cheaper electricity can be done right now.
 Here’s how we recommend you go about doing an electricity comparison so you can reduce your bills, and start saving today with the right electricity providers in Brisbane.